Mihai Damian: 2007–08 season

 In the 2007–08 season, Damian competed in 12 FIS Cup events and four Continental Cup events.
-He scored FIS Cup points four times: 27th and 24th at Tveitanbakken in Notodden, and 27th and 29th at the Erzberg Arena in Eisenerz.
+He scored FIS Cup points four times: 27th and 24th at Tveitanbakken in Notodden Municipality, and 27th and 29th at the Erzberg Arena in Eisenerz.
 These results earned him 17 points and 206th place in the FIS Cup general classification.
 In Notodden, the first event saw him finish last (27th) after a disqualification in the second round, while in the second, he outperformed Jeremy Baig, Szilveszter Kozma, Remus Tudor, and Jan Fuhre.
 In Eisenerz, he tied with Jaka Oblak to beat 11 competitors in the first event and surpassed nine in the second.

 In the 2007–08 Continental Cup, Damian did not score points.
 He competed in Zakopane and Hinterzarten, placing 76th (out of 83, including two disqualified) and 80th in Zakopane, where he jumped 100 m at Wielka Krokiew on 3 February 2008, beating Bogomil Pavlov, Volodymyr Veredyuk, and Remus Tudor in the latter.
 In Hinterzarten, he finished 59th and 60th, beating Thomas de Wit, Kozma, Pavlov, and Tudor in both events.

 Damian also competed in two FIS Ski Jumping Alpen Cup events at Toni-Seelos-Olympiaschanze in Seefeld, finishing 65th (out of 70) and 61st (out of 69).

 In December 2007, he won three gold medals at the Romanian National Championships and two junior titles, earning him the second-best athlete award at CS Dinamo Brașov, behind gymnast Lucian Frățiloiu.
 He also placed 9th in the Romanian Ski and Biathlon Federation's poll for the best skier of 2007.

 Due to insufficient snow in Romania, the February 2008 national championships were held in Zakopane.
 Damian won a silver medal in the individual senior event on Średnia Krokiew, finishing behind Andrei Balazs.
 With Balazs and Szilveszter Kozma, he won the team event for CS Dinamo Brașov.
 In the junior category, he earned a bronze medal, behind Kozma and Remus Tudor.

 In late February, Damian competed in his third Junior World Ski Championships in Zakopane, finishing 49th.